pralums/narrator/README.md

 Narrator is a karma bot we use for our Slack workspace.
 Narrator is book/reading themed because we're all huge lit nerds.

-I built Narrator using the Slack's [Bolt for Python](https://slack.dev/bolt-python/tutorial/getting-started).
+I built Narrator using Slack's [Bolt for Python](https://slack.dev/bolt-python/tutorial/getting-started).
 Narrator stores karma entries in a pyMongo database.

 ## Narrator functionality